PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 * Minor rebalancing buffs:
 	* Center slot value upgrade cost halved to reduce slog in the early game.
 	* Auto-drop and max balls upgrades reveal their existence earlier.
+	* Unlocking auto-drop is no longer a prerequisite for upgrading max balls.

 ### v0.1.0 beta (2021-03-24)
 * Initial version.